tdixon97/legend-pygeom-l200/README.md

 and use it with remage `remage vis.mac -i -g l200.gdml`.
 It will validate that the given GDML file can be read by Geant4 and show a visualization from it.

-It is also possible to use `--assmblies=` as described above.
+It is also possible to use `--assemblies=` as described above.
 This will remove any non-specified assembly from the output GDML file.
 Make sure that you do not overwrite any "production" geometry with this command.
 Using a file with stripped-down assemblies for a simulation will probably give wrong results.